 The discovery of the magic, people and beautiful landscapes of the African continent, reminiscent of classic works such as Out of Africa.

-Mondadori (Italy), Marcador (Portugal), Wereldbibliotheek (The Netherlands), Amazon (USA), Muza (Poland), Columna (Catalan).
+Mondadori (Italy), Marcador (Portugal), Wereldbibliotheek (The Netherlands), Amazon (USA), Muza (Poland), Uniscorp (Bulgaria), Columna (Catalan).